 American River

-Description of Folsom Reservoir, Lake Natoma and American River
+Description of Folsom Lake, Lake Natoma, and American River

 The American River watershed includes nearly 2,100 square miles (Bureau of Reclamation et al. 2006).
 Three forks of the American River (north, middle, and south forks) meet upstream of Folsom Dam, and the collective flow is transported through Lake Natoma and the 23-mile lower American River before converging with the Sacramento River just north of the city of Sacramento.
 Access to the upper reaches of the American River by anadromous fish is blocked at Nimbus Dam.

-Folsom Reservoir has a capacity of approximately 977 thousand acre-feet (TAF) (U.S. Army Corps of Engineers 2002).
-Thermal stratification occurs in Folsom Reservoir from April until November which results in a thermocline with warmer, less dense water at the surface and colder, denser water underneath (U.S. Army Corps of Engineers et al. 2012).
+Folsom Lake has a capacity of approximately 977 thousand acre-feet (TAF) (U.S. Army Corps of Engineers 2002).
+Thermal stratification occurs in Folsom Lake from April until November which results in a thermocline with warmer, less dense water at the surface and colder, denser water underneath (U.S. Army Corps of Engineers et al. 2012).
 This thermal stratification allows both cold-water and warm water fish species to coexist in the reservoir.
 Warm water fish species include native hardhead, California roach, Sacramento pikeminnow, and Sacramento sucker, as well as nonnative largemouth bass, smallmouth bass, spotted bass, sunfish, black crappie, and white crappie (Bureau of Reclamation 2007).
 Cold-water fish species include native rainbow trout and planted Chinook and kokanee salmon, as well as nonnative brown trout (Bureau of Reclamation 2007).

 Lake Natoma is a regulating afterbay to the Folsom Power plant and provides more uniform releases into the lower American River.
 Lake Natoma is formed by Nimbus Dam and is relatively shallow (average depth near 16 feet) (Bureau of Reclamation 2005).
 Lake Natoma also serves as a forebay for diversions to the Folsom South Canal.
 Surface water elevations in Lake Natoma may fluctuate daily between 4 and 7 feet (U.S. Army Corps of Engineers et al. 2012).
 Owing to the high fluctuation in surface water elevations and water temperatures, the lake has relatively low productivity as a fishery.
 The fish species present in Lake Natoma are generally similar to those found in Folsom Lake (Bureau of Reclamation 2007).
-Lake Natoma is regularly stocked with hatchery rainbow trout, although conditions are better suited for warm-water fish species (Bureau of Reclamation 2007).

 Reclamation operates the CVP American River Division for flood control, municipal, industrial, and agricultural water supplies, hydroelectric power generation, fish and wildlife protection, recreation, and Delta water quality.
-Many other small reservoirs above Folsom Reservoir with a combined reservoir storage of approximately 820 TAF provide hydroelectric generation and water supply without specific flood control responsibilities.
-Because Folsom Reservoir is the closest reservoir among SWP/CVP reservoirs to the Delta, operators can use releases from Folsom to address any Delta regulatory requirements, such as water quality or flow requirements more quickly than upstream reservoirs.
+Many other small reservoirs above Folsom Lake with a combined reservoir storage of approximately 820 TAF provide hydroelectric generation and water supply without specific flood control responsibilities.
+Because Folsom Lake is the closest reservoir among SWP/CVP reservoirs to the Delta, operators can use releases from Folsom to address any Delta regulatory requirements, such as water quality or flow requirements more quickly than upstream reservoirs.